thegreenwebfoundation/developer-docs/src/docs/api/ip-to-co2/overview.md

 tags: apiMain
 libraryName: IP to CO2 Intensity
 title: Overview
-description: Use this API to check the carbon intensity of a location based on an IP address.
+description: Use this API to check the carbon intensity of an IP address based on its real-world location.
 hasTabs: true
 eleventyNavigation:
   key: ip-to-co2-overview